A data management system for machine learning research of tokamak: System design

-Our architecture is designed based on MongoDB and HDF5 to meet the new requirements of fusion AI research on tokamaks.
+Our architecture is designed based on MongoDB and HDF5 to meet the new requirements of fusion ML research on tokamaks.
 MongoDB is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas and supports high IO.
-Mongo also with the ability for high-performance data retrieval.
-Although MongoDB has lots of advantages, on the one hand, even with the latest MongoDB, the maximum entry size is only 64MB.
-One tokamak experiment usually produces over 1GB of data.
+Classified as a NoSQL database \footnote{The NoSQL (aka ``not only structured query language'') database is a non-tabular database and stores data differently than relational tables} program, MongoDB uses JSON-like \footnote{JSON is an open standard file format that uses readable text to store data objects consisting of attribute-value pairs and arrays.} documents with optional schemas and supports high I/O. MongoDB also with the ability for high-performance data accessing.
+Although MongoDB has lots of advantages, on the one hand, even with the latest MongoDB, the maximum entry size is only 64 megabytes (MB).
+One tokamak experiment usually produces over one gigabyte (GB) of data.
 On the other hand, if each entry had a considerable size, the retrieval performance and robustness would be bad.
 We use HDF5 files saved as low-level source data storage to solve this problem.
 The HDF5 is an open-source file format that supports large, complex, heterogeneous data.
 HDF5 uses a \textquotedbl file directory\textquotedbl{} structure that allows users to organize data within the file in many different structured ways, as you might do with files on your computer.
 The HDF5 format also allows for metadata embedding, making it self-describing.
-The HDF5 is robust and supports high IO since it is only a file stored on disk, not a server layer required.
+The HDF5 is robust and supports high I/O since it is only a file stored on disk, not a server layer required.
 Our approach is a hybrid architecture of MongoDB and HDF5.
 The approach uses MongoDB as the data indexing layer and stores metadata in the MongoDB database.
-As shown in table \ref{tab:MongoDB-data-structure}, the metadata includes the discharge duration time, every signal mean, variance, existence flag, etc. The original data is saved on HDF5 files on the cluster disk for high IO data read/write.
+As shown in Table \ref{tab:MongoDB-data-structure}, the metadata includes the discharge duration time, every signal mean, variance, existence flag, correction flag, etc. The statistical summary is used for data filtering, and the correction flag is used to mark whether the corresponding HDF5 node is corrected.
+The original MDSplus data is converted and saved on original HDF5 files on the cluster disk.